ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 ## Build, test, release, and deployment

 ## Team work
+### Project board
-This is the project board at the time of writing before submission of the report
+This is the current project board
 <div align="center">
     <img src="./images/Project_board.png" alt="Project_board">
 </div>

+The only missing major feature is follow and unfollow which we will attempt to implement before the exam.

 ### Our process when creating a new issue: